zephyrcore/MeetingTax/README.md

 two habits that quietly generate fragmentation: meetings booked to a round slot that did not need the whole slot, and standing recurring invites that nobody has revisited since they were created.

+## What it measures

+meetingtax reports four things.

+1. Total meeting hours across everyone, and per person.
+2. The count of meetings that fill a standard slot and could plausibly have been shorter.
+3. Recurring meetings whose attendee set and duration never change across the series.
+4. Focus time fragmentation: the longest uninterrupted free block per person per day, and how many days have no block longer than a declared threshold.